coffee beans

 Prefer Amazon?
 Click Here

 Equator Coffees sources these coffee beans from Ketiara, a cooperative located in the Gayo Highlands of Sumatra.
-It is led by Rahmah, the incredible woman who founded the co-op in 2009 with only 38 members.
-Now, the Ketiara co-op has over 2,000 smallholder farmers, over 50% of which are women.
+It is led by Rahmah, an incredible woman who has grown the co-op from 38 members in 2009 to over 2,000 (of which over 50% are women.)

-This particular coffee is bought exclusively from the women smallholders in the cooperative – giving it the special name, “Queen Ketiara”.
-A premium is paid for the “Queen” designation.
-But this extra money goes to projects that benefit women in the Gayo Highlands region.
+This particular coffee is bought exclusively from the women members, giving it the special name, “Queen Ketiara”.
+A premium is paid for the “Queen” designation but this extra money goes to projects that benefit women in the region.

-Hailing from Indonesia, the Sumatran organic coffee beans are wet-hulled processed (known as Giling Basah) – a process unique to Indonesian coffee.
-The result of this process is a very distinctive coffee flavor profile that is fuller-bodied with intense earthy, woody, spicy notes.
-The acidity is also lowered giving a softer feel on the palate – it’s a coffee sensation like no other in the world.
+The Sumatran organic coffee beans are wet-hulled processed (Giling Basah) – a process unique to Indonesia.
+The result is a distinctive coffee flavor profile that’s fuller-bodied with intense earthy, woody, spicy notes.
+The acidity is also lowered so it has a softer feel on the palate.

-The Queen Ketiara organic coffee beans show off notes of chocolate, vanilla, orange, tobacco, and clove.
+The Queen Ketiara beans show off notes of chocolate, vanilla, orange, tobacco, and clove.
 With a full body and gentle acidity, the resulting brew is very punchy whilst still being light.

 If you’re put off by the idea of ‘tobacco’ or ‘earthy’ flavors, please don’t be.
 My mum was the same until I used them to make her an espresso.
 She loved the light, unique flavors so much that I caught her trying to sneak the bag of beans home with her!